-The Cosmetology program consists of a minimum of 1200 in-person clock hours which satisfies the 1000 requirement for California State licensing as a Cosmetologist as defined in Business Profession Code 736 and the 200 course transfer for barbering requirement.
-This course also includes Sassoon ABC Men's and Women's Haircutting certification.
+Our unique Cosmo Barber program consists of 1200 in-person clock hours which satisfies the 1000 requirement for California State licensing as a Cosmetologist and 200 clock hours of barbering as a barber crossover allowing students to be eligible to hold dual licenses as both a barber and a cosmetologist in our state as defined in Business Profession Code 7362.
+This course also includes Sassoon ABC Men and Women's Haircutting certification.